Home › Dinner › Chicken › 3-Ingredient Orange Chicken

 What makes this recipe so dear to me is that the sauce is such a cinch to make.
 You’ll literally just combine these three ingredients, and voila!

 Plus, these ingredients aren’t even hard to find.
-In fact, I’m pretty sure you already have them on hand.
+In fact, you may already have them on hand.

-• Soy sauce – It adds a nice umami flavor that balances out the sweetness and tanginess of the orange marmalade.
+Soy sauce – It adds a nice umami flavor that balances out the marmalade’s sweetness and tanginess.
 You can opt for low sodium for a more wholesome sauce.

 Tips for the Best Chicken

-• Stir the sauce frequently to prevent it from burning at the bottom.
+• Stir the sauce frequently.
+If you don’t, it could burn on the bottom.

 Orange Chicken